Living hostages and Palestinian prisoners are released as part of ceasefire in Gaza

 A painful chapter

-The hostages' return caps a painful chapter for Israel.
+The return of the living hostages caps a painful chapter for Israel.
 Since they were captured in the attack that ignited the war, newscasts have marked their days in captivity and Israelis have worn yellow pins and ribbons in solidarity.
 Tens of thousands have joined their families in weekly demonstrations calling for their release.

-As the war dragged on, demonstrators accused Prime Minister Benjamin Netanyahu of dragging his feet for political purposes, even as he accused Hamas of intransigence.
+As the war dragged on, demonstrators accused Netanyahu of dragging his feet for political purposes, even as he accused Hamas of intransigence.
 Last week, under heavy international pressure and increasing isolation for Israel, the bitter enemies agreed to the ceasefire.

-It remains unclear when the remains of 28 dead hostages will be returned.
-An international task force will work to locate deceased hostages who are not returned within 72 hours, said Gal Hirsch, Israel’s coordinator for the hostages and the missing.

 Trump in Israel and Egypt

-Note: This story has been updated to correct that cheering crowds greeted prisoners in Beitunia, not Ramallah.